 While it is still possible to pass the virus to others if you are vaccinated, the risk is significantly lower.
-However, to prevent the spread of the highly contagious Delta, vaccinated individuals should wear masks in indoor public areas (schools, businesses, etc).
+However, to prevent the spread of the highly contagious Delta and Omicron variants, vaccinated individuals should wear masks in indoor public areas (schools, businesses, etc).

 What does it cost to get the vaccine?

 COVID-19 vaccines available at no cost to individuals, and clinicians administering the vaccine will be reimbursed for vaccine administration.
 See guidance on coding and payment.

 Should I take any pain medications before getting the vaccine?